puzzle/ansible-training/content/en/docs/04/02/_index.en.md

 ```

 {{% alert title="Tip" color="info" %}}
 See the `user` module for how to set the password and search for a link to additional documentation about how to set passwords in Ansible.
 Note, that it would be even better to create a hash of the password before and then set the hash in the task above and not create it in the task itself.
-Reason beeing the above would result in a state `changed` everytime it runs and is therefore not idempotent.
+Reason being the above would result in a state `changed` everytime it runs and is therefore not idempotent.
 You can find in the documentation mentioned how to get the hash before.
 {{% /alert %}}

 Run the playbook, then check on `node1` (as user `root`) if everthing is as expected: